flutter/website/src/get-started/flutter-for/ios-devs.md

   @override
   Widget build(BuildContext context) {
-    // the widget returned here is a CupertinoApp
+    // Returns a CupertinoApp that, by default,
-    // that has the look and feel of an iOS app by default return const CupertinoApp(
+    // has the look and feel of an iOS app. return const CupertinoApp(
       home: HomePage(),
     );